-To start out with a simple and obvious answer, a dental assistant is one who assists the dentist in any way that he or she needs, in any way allowable by law, and in part, depending on your level of education and training.
+To start out with a simple and obvious answer, they are the person who assists the dentist in any way that he or she needs, in any way allowable by law, and in part, depending on his or her level of education and training.

-A dental assistant job description can vary from state to state; practice-to-practice, based on a dentist’s individual preferences, and how prepared you are to take on new challenges.
+A dentist’s assistant job description can vary from state to state; practice-to-practice, based on a dentist’s individual preferences, and how prepared you are to take on new challenges.

-You will rarely see a dentist saying “open wide” without a trusted dental assistant just as nearby.
-If you reflect on a time you have been a patient, you can likely recall some of the dental assistant’s duties.
+You will rarely see a dentist saying “open wide” without a trusted assistant as nearby.
+If you reflect on a time you have been a patient, you can likely recall some of their duties.

-That is also why one of a dental assistant’s duties is to have put that nifty disposable covering on the patient before beginning.
+That is also why one of their duties is to have put that nifty disposable covering on the patient before beginning.
 (AKA, the bib)

 There is only so much one person can physically do with just two hands.
-That is why, as a dental assistant, you could easily be viewed as the dentist’s right arm, or extra pair of hands.
+That is why this role could easily be viewed as the dentist’s right arm, or extra pair of hands.
 When it comes to dental assisting duties, you could say that those common metaphors are closer to literal realities in many situations.

-There is So Much More to the Dental Assistant Job Description
+There is So Much More to the Job than the Job Description

 The dental assistant job description goes way beyond keeping an area wet or dry or managing tongues and cheeks.
 It even goes way beyond sterilizing instruments, setting them up appropriately on trays, and expertly handing them to the dentist as they are needed.

-As your dental assistant skills sharpen you will often know exactly what is needed next; you will be a link in that important flow that needs to be present in the highly professional environment.
+As your skills sharpen you will often know exactly what is needed next; you will be a link in that important flow that needs to be present in the highly professional environment.

 Patient Contact: A Time to Shine